 I prep and reset the house for a clean and easy start to the day.

-After the morning gets moving and my husband is off to work, I clean up breakfast dishes, tidy up blankets and such from the night before, make the bed, and prep dinner so when we arrive home from work the evening goes smoothly.
+After the morning gets moving and my husband is off to work, I clean up breakfast dishes, tidy up blankets and such from the night before, make the bed, and prep dinner so that when we arrive home from work the evening goes smoothly.

 I prep and reset the house for a clean and easy end to the day.